openplans/openblock-old/docs/main/scraper_tutorial.rst

 =====================

-Currently, anybody using OpenBlock will have to write their own scraper scripts to import data.
+Currently, anybody using OpenBlock will have to write their own scraper scripts to import news data.

 You have several options for how to write scraper scripts.
 We'll look at each in turn: